5th Jan to 15th Feb: Sundays only 10.00am to 4.00pm

 As well as this, every Monday, Tuesday and Wednesday, the public are invited to watch the ancient and declining art of boat-building as the Museum’s team restore classic boats.

 Also on display in the museum is the award winning Occupation Tapestry.
 Made to celebrate the 50th anniversary of the Island’s liberation, this richly coloured tapestry tells the story of life in Jersey during the Second World War.
 The tapestry was made by islanders and depicts their personal memories of the war and experiences of living under German occupation.

-The Grand Jersey is the only 5 star hotel in St Helier.
-The hotel offers fantastic sea views over St Aubin’s bay and Elizabeth castle and an award winning spa.View »
+Grand Jersey Hotel & Spa is the only 5 star hotel in St Helier.
+The hotel offers fantastic sea views over St Aubin’s bay and Elizabeth castle, an award winning spa and three AA Rosette restaurant.

 The nearest public car parks are located at the Waterfront, the Esplanade, Pier Road and Sand Street.

 Disabled access to all floors.
 No dogs, except guide dogs.